-- Identify the allegations potentially constituting sexual harassment; - Describe the procedural steps taken, including any notifications to the parties, site visits, methods used to gather evidence, and interviews; - Include the findings of fact supporting the determination; - Address any district policies and/or conduct rules which apply to the facts; - A statement of, and rational for, the result as to each allegation, including a determination regarding responsibility Address each allegation and a resolution of the complaint including a determination regarding responsibility, the rationale therefor, any disciplinary sanctions imposed on the respondent, and whether remedies designed to restore or preserve access to the educational program or activity will be provided by the district to the complainant; and - The procedures and permissible bases for the complainant and/or respondent to appeal the determination.
+- Identify the allegations potentially constituting sexual harassment; - Describe the procedural steps take, including any notification to the parties, site visits, methods used to gather evidence, and interviews; - Include the findings of fact supporting the determination; - Address any district policies and/or conduct rules which apply to the facts; - A statement of, and rational for, the result as to each allegation, including a determination regarding responsibility; and - The procedures and permissible bases for the complainant and/or respondent to appeal the determination.

-The written determination may, but is not required to, recommend disciplinary sanctions and any remedies designed to preserve access to the educational program or activity that may be provided by the district to the complainant.
+The written determination may, but is not required, to recommend disciplinary sanctions and any remedies designed to preserve access to the educational program or activity that may be provided by the district to the complainant.